seeing & feeling sound!

 In order to create a more attractive toy for children, the vibration motors are placed inside a plush that the child can hold.
 This was also done so that the vibration intensities are amplified inside the plush, interacting with the filler material and the hand of the child as he/she/they grasp it.

-The code for the keyboard can be found here.
+The program for the keyboard can be found here.

 The activity sheet can be found here.